Justus2308/gtd/README.md

 ```
 git clone https://github.com/Justus2308/gtd
 cd gtd
-zig build -Doptimize=ReleaseFast
+zig build --release=fast
 ```

 ### Options:

 ```
 -Dasset-path=[string]          Absolute path to the game asset directory
 -Dslang=[enum]                 Use a custom shader language if possible
 ```

 To get a comprehensive overview of all available build options use `zig build --help`.